aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

     "Yes", "A",  "Safe", "Less efficient strategy used" "No", "B", "Efficient", "Data loss"

-Are Foreign Keys constraints active on the table to be written?
+Are Foreign Keys Constraints Active on the Table to be Written?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When writing to a table it is important to know whether the table at hand is used in a Foreign Key constraint: